Topological Dynamics and Correspondences in Composite Exceptional Rings: Results

 where $t_x$ denotes the strength of on-site spin-flipping, adjusted to control the central momentum $k_x$ of CER.
 For constructing the dynamical encircling process, we modulate $t_x=R[1+\cos(\omega t)]$ and adjust $k_z=R\sin(\omega t)$.
 Here, we assume a deep lattice where the nearest-neighbor tunneling is negligible ($t_u=0$).
 The initial state is prepared as a zero-momentum Gaussian wavepacket in real space with a width $\sigma$, and in spin space as the state $|0\rangle$.
 To monitor the dynamical process, an observable related to the spin component of zero momentum state $|v(t)\rangle=\langle \mathbf{k}=0|\varphi(t)\rangle$ is introduced:

-This observable can be directly measured using spin-resolved time-of-flight images in cold atom experiments~\cite{doi:10.1126/science.aaf6689,Song2019,doi:10.1126/science.abc0105}.
-After completing one encircling period, $\langle\hat{F}_x\rangle$ is expected to approximate values close to $-1$, $0$, or $1$, reflecting the characteristics of the continuous Hamiltonian dynamics depicted in Fig.~\ref{fig3}, considering $H(\mathbf{k}_0)\approx2R\hat{F}_x$.
+This observable can be directly measured using spin-resolved time-of-flight images in cold atom experiments~\cite{doi:10.1126/science.aaf6689}.
+After completing one encircling period, $\langle\hat{F}_x\rangle$ is expected to approximate values close to $-1$, $0$, or $1$, as shown in Fig.~\ref{Newfig4}, reflecting the characteristics of the continuous Hamiltonian dynamics depicted in Fig.~\ref{fig3}, considering $H(\mathbf{k}_0)\approx2R\hat{F}_x$.
 These configurations not only highlight the versatility of the experimental setup but also deepen the understanding of dynamical topological phenomena in non-Hermitian systems.